Workflows: The syspilot Process¶

 Output: A validation report confirming (or flagging issues with) the implementation

-@syspilot.memory — Update Context¶
+@syspilot.docu — Update Documentation¶

 Input: Completed and verified changes